strangetom/ingredient-parser/docs/source/guide/training.rst

 Historical performance
 ^^^^^^^^^^^^^^^^^^^^^^

-The model performance has improved over time.
+The model performance has improved over time as a result of improvements to the labelling consistency of the training data, the sentence normalisation steps and the feature selection.
 The figure below shows the sentence- and word-level performance for the last few releases.

 .. image:: /_static/performance-history.svg
-  :class: .only-dark
+  :class: .dark-light
   :alt: Bar graph showing the model performance improving which each new release